 If you are the only buyer who understands the full extent of the building issues, don’t be afraid to walk away from the property if another, less informed buyer is prepared to pay more than you, or if the vendor simply won’t accept that there is a problem.
 When advising the agent of the issues, make sure you give them a copy of the relevant section of the inspection report.
 Back up your claims with hard evidence to show you are not playing games.

-Most building inspectors will make general reference to plumbing and electrical issues but they are mostly looking at the structure of the house.
+Most pre-purchase property inspections will make general reference to plumbing and electrical issues but they are mostly looking at the structure of the house.
 They will certainly flag where they think expert advice is needed and we recommend getting to the bottom of any problems before you buy the property, not afterwards.

 Top 5 questions to ask your building inspector:

 - How does the building compares with others of a similar age?
 We’d love it to be “above average”, but descriptors like “typical” and “average” are not deal breakers in our opinion.
 Even “below average” can be acceptable – as long as you can address the issues and pay a price that reflects the building’s condition.